-I would recommend our Soothing Cleanser, Soothing Skin Conditioner, Soothing Couperose Gel to calm redness, and Soothing Moisturiser to soothe and protect.
+I would recommend our Soothing Cleanser, Soothing Skin Conditioner, Soothing Couperose Gel to calm redness, and Soothing Moisturizer to soothe and protect.
 The Purifying Blemish Gel would be appropriate if it develops into inflamed acne, and the Soothing Mask would gently soothe and tone irritated skin.
 Miessence skin care is suitable for the most sensitive skin.
-We also suggest In-Liven to recolonise your intestinal tract with healthy baeria.
+We also suggest In-Liven to recolonise your intestinal tract with healthy bacteria.

 - What is the SPF of the foundations?

 Although our foundations contain zinc oxides, which provide protection from UV radiation, we cannot claim an SPF on our products because they are not listed with the TGA.

 - What is the strong herbal aroma of Ambrosia Essence?